How to Set Up a Minecraft Server on Ubuntu or Debian

 Exit your current SSH session and log back in to your Linode as the

-Download the latest version of the Minecraft Multiplayer Server from Minecraft.net.
+minecraftand download the latest version of the Minecraft Multiplayer Server from Minecraft.net to this directory.
 Replace the URL in this example to match the current version:

 Refer to the Minecraft server page to check for the latest release.